-When $z$ is not the pole, $B_{\O,\pO}(z)$ is a homogeneous function of $\dom$ with degree $z+2n-1$.
-By the same reason as in the cases of $M$ and $\dom$, when $z$ is the pole the relative residue $\Res_{\O,\pO}$ inherits the homogeneity property, whereas the regularized energy $E_{\O,\pO}(z)$ does not when the residue does not vanish identically.
+When $z$ is not a pole, $B_{\O,\pO}(z)$ is a homogeneous function of $\dom$ with degree $z+2n-1$.
+By the same reason as in the cases of $M$ and $\dom$, when $z$ is a pole the relative residue $\Res_{\O,\pO}$ inherits the homogeneity property, whereas the regularized energy $E_{\O,\pO}(z)$ does not unless the residue vanishes identically.

 To see if the relative residues are \M invariant, we have only to study the case when $n$ is even and $z=-2n+1$.
 Notice that when $n=2$,

 is a topological invariant\footnote{The sign of the curvature in the above formula is opposite to that in \eqref{relative_residue_-n-1}.
 This is because if the normal vector of a plane curve is on the left side of the tangent vector by convention and the boundary of a convex body is oriented counterclockwise, the normal vector becomes inward, which is opposite to our convention (cf. Remark \ref{remark_convention_orientation_normal}).}.
 We show that $\Rd{-2n+1}{\O,\pO}$ is not \M invariant when $n=4$.